The place where Independent working men and women work

 • FrontPage worked well for most users without them having to know Cascading Style Sheets (CSS) formatting and without having to know HTML.

-• You will have to become familiar with CSS and HTML as you rebuild your sites in Expression web 4.
+• You will need to become familiar with CSS and HTML as you rebuild your sites in Expression Web 4.

-• Various Microsoft sites advise that Expression Web 4 / Expression Studio 4 may / is a free upgrade for purchases of Expression 3 - we are not an authority on this - check out Microsoft sites for terms on upgrading your version
+• Various Microsoft sites advise that Expression Web 4 / Expression Studio 4 may be / is a free upgrade for purchases of Expression 3 - because every copy has its own terms of service (TOS) we are not an authority on this - check out Microsoft sites for terms on upgrading your version

 Summary:

 • FrontPage does not produce 'industry standard' web page code.
-The code of your FrontPage pages are full of junk that is Microsoft proprietary and will not be supported once your host's server does not employ FrontPage extensions - don't panic this will take many months to several years to transition with most web hosting companies but it is happening as hosts upgrade their servers.
+The code of your FrontPage pages are full of junk that is Microsoft proprietary and will not be supported once your host's server does not use FrontPage extensions - don't panic this will take many months to several years to transition with most web hosting companies but it is happening more and more in 2011 as hosts upgrade their servers.

 • There is no direct conversion path for your FrontPage pages to clean code for Microsoft Expression or any other 'Industry Standard' web page editor